Meet Omni: Your New Academic Search Tool

 Why a new search tool?

 Our current library catalogue is over 20 years old and was primarily designed for discovery and management of physical collections.
-Omni will make it easier to work with our large and diverse print and digital collections.
+Omni will increase the breadth of physical collections immediately searchable by Brescia & our partner university communities, while substantially improving the search and discovery experience for library users seeking to access to digital collections.

 Why a shared system?